microsoft/Mastering-the-Marketplace/saas-accelerator/README.md

 [Video](https://youtu.be/BVZTj6fssQ8) | [PDF](./pdfs/21-Installing-the-SaaS-Accelerator.pdf)

 Installing the [SaaS Accelerator](https://aka.ms/SaaSAccelerator) is simple.
 This video walks you through from beginning to end the steps necessary to get the SaaS Accelerator up and running.
-This is not a review of the SaaS Accelerator’s functionality.
-For that, please see the video, “SaaS Accelerator Overview.”

 This video will get you up and running with the SaaS Accelerator in no time at all!
+You will need to copy and paste some [PowerShell script from here](https://github.com/Azure/Commercial-Marketplace-SaaS-Accelerator/blob/main/docs/Installation-Instructions.md#installating-the-azure-marketplace-saas-accelerator-using-azure-cloud-shell).